josecarlosgt/Web-Design-and-Development/README.md

 ```

 ## Task 10: Adding on-page SEO
- On-page SEO techiniques require a list of keywords that describe the most relevant and significant aspects of your website.
-Here are some examples:
-- Laguna Brava
-- Ecotourism
-- Nature
-- Adventure

 Check your content against the following recommendations to improve SEO:
-1. Use \<title\> with descriptive text
+1. Use \<title\> with descriptive text (i.e., text contains at least one keyword)
-2. The name of the file is part of the URL.
-Since we are working on a single-page website, this recommendation does not apply.
-3. Include keywords in your headings elements
+2. Include keywords in your headings elements
-4. Repeat keywords in the web page text
+3. Repeat keywords in the web page text
-5. Use keywords in the text that creates links between pages.
-Again, since we are working on a single-page website, this recommendation does not apply.
-6. Use the alt attribute of image elements
+4. Use the alt attribute of image elements
-7. Provide a description using the [meta tag](https://www.w3schools.com/tags/tag_meta.asp).
+5. Provide a description using the [meta tag](https://www.w3schools.com/tags/tag_meta.asp).
 Make sure you also include your keywords in the description:

 ```html
 <meta name="description" content=" Laguna Brava Ecotourism is a local adventure company based in Laguna Brava." />